updated

-Reviving abandoned farmland in Boso Peninsula, just south of Tokyo, Japan
+Reviving abandoned farmland in Boso Peninsula, near Tokyo, Japan

 Availability